MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

-Wrapper functions for the vmmcall interface are provided by Aethervisor-api.lib.
-You can use it by including Aether api.h and the static library in your project.
+Wrapper functions for the vmmcall interface are provided by aethervisor-api.lib.
+You can use it by including aether_api.h and the static library in your project.

 <br>